RedBearLab/nRF51822-Arduino/README.md

 1. Serial Port

-    As Arduio does not have flow control in serial port implementation, the Serial port (Pin 0 and 1) is limited to 9600bps since the BLE stack require flow control in order to support higher speed.
+    As Arduino does not have flow control in serial port implementation, the Serial port (Pin 0 and 1) is limited to 9600bps since the BLE stack require flow control in order to support higher speed.
 If you are not going to use BLE, you can use higher speed.

+2. Central Role

+    The add-on uses SoftDevice S110, it does not support BLE Central role.